All Episodes

 That's a little different.

-And they say to do that, you gotta sign it once, you gotta sign it to get the ballot, and you've got to sign it again to turn it in so that the vote counts.
+And you've got to sign it again to turn it in so that the vote counts.

 So you sign it twice.

-And here we've got evidence of unsolicited ballots being flooded into the system.
+And here, we've got evidence of unsolicited ballots being flooded into the system.

 That's somebody who didn't sign for it, didn't even ask for it.